 Support is allocated to children on the basis of their level of need and our understanding (often with advice from outside agencies) of the type of intervention which will be most effective.
 See information on Wave 2 and Wave 3 provision on the school’s website.

 Parents are involved in the discussion to agree the appropriate type and level of support.
 Suggestions which parents make about provision or requests for assessments are carefully considered.

 How are parents involved in the school?
 How can I be involved?

 We have an Open Door policy and parents are welcomed into the school.
 In particular, they attend special assemblies, exhibitions, performances and open days.

 Our Parent Council meets half-termly to discuss matters of concern.

 Many parents volunteer to help in the classroom.

 Our Governing Body includes Parent Governors.

 In the first instance, parents/carers are encouraged to talk to their child’s class teacher.

-Further information and support can be obtained from the school’s Head Teacher, Mrs Marie Curtis, the SENDco, Mrs Ali Rumsby or the school’s website.
+Further information and support can be obtained from the school’s Head Teacher, Mrs Marie Curtis, the Inclusion Lead, Mrs Ali Rumsby or the school’s website.